DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-03-04-reorganising-the-layout-of-the-provider-pages.md

 - contacts
 - partnerships

-We show a summary list containing details for each item in the section.
+In the section, we show a summary list containing details for each item.
 Using the summary card lets us visually separate each summary list and give each a title and some actions.

 #### Accreditation summary card